HaugrNet/eds/README.md

 where both the parties involved, and the data exchanged can be anything from simple files to complex data objects - CWS only cares about bytes.

-Via the public API (REST or SOAP based WebServices), it is possible to access the internal logic, where keys are unlocked, based on user credentials and used to encrypt and decrypt data, storing only encrypted keys and data.
+Via the public API (REST based WebServices), it is possible to access the internal logic, where keys are unlocked, based on user credentials and used to encrypt and decrypt data, storing only encrypted keys and data.
 Using the same basic mechanism as PGP, combining Asymmetric & Symmetric keys, it is possible for multiple parties to exchange data safely and securely.

 Since CWS only focused on bytes and does not have any care for more information, it can be used to store either files between users or data objects between apps